 With these initiatives and others, about 90% of S&P 500 companies had adopted sustainability reporting by July of 2020.

-As ESG reporting gains traction, more companies are appreciating the importance of setting clear goals and developing strategies to make positive environmental, social and economic impacts.
+As ESG reporting gains traction (ESG procedure), more companies are appreciating the importance of setting clear goals and developing strategies to make positive environmental, social and economic impacts.
 More governments are also joining the pool, crafting policies to encourage companies to operate sustainably.

 To make ESG reporting more effective and rewarding, consider working with DiginexESG to help you understand the concept and automate the entire reporting process.
 ESG sustainability reporting is the way to go for a better planet for all!